SimonMaracine/ntp-version-tracker/README.md

 ## Solutions and Implementation

+Two versions can be built.
+One for the `I-O DATA WN-AC1167GR` router and another for any Linux machine.
+The latter is for development testing purposes and is built by invoking `make local_ntp_version_tracker`.

 The program makes extensive use of the C standard library for accomplishing its tasks.
-No additional libraries are used except for `pcap`.
+Also, additional system and third-party libraries are utilized: `pcap`, `pthread` and `jansson` respectively.

+`jansson` is included as a git submodule, but it needs to be built and installed in the system separately from the program. `install_jansson.sh` helper script is for this purpose.

 ---